December First: A Day of Struggle

 There was an error early in the epidemic:

-She was assigned to a specific group of people whose conduct is the society I live without knowing fail.
+It was attributed to a specific group of people whose conduct society has the habit of reproving without knowing it.

-Created - if phrases like gay plague, gay cancer, risk groups.
-All wrong, untrue, discriminatory.
-All stigmatizing.
-And nobody undoes this error.
-All act as if nothing had happened.
+Expressions such as gay plague, gay cancer, risk groups were created.
+All wrong, liars, discriminatory.
+All stigmatizers.
+And no one undoes this error.
+Everyone acts as if nothing had happened.

 AIDS is not the privilege of a few.
-HIV is very little selective when it comes to "choose" its host.
+HIV is very selective when it comes to "choosing" your host.

 Whites, blacks, Indians, heterosexual women, children, gay, bisexual, either.